Search waiting | Matsusada Precision

 Category

-While both 2D X-ray inspection systems and 3D X-ray CT scanners use X-rays to see inside an object non-destructively, they differ significantly in their purpose and the information they provide.
+While both 2D X-ray inspection systems and 3D X-ray CT scanners utilize X-rays for non-destructive testing (NDT), they differ significantly in data acquisition methods and the resulting analysis capabilities.

 Related FAQ